FrankKai/copy-rename-webpack-plugin/README.md

 # copy-rename-webpack-plugin
-Copy one file to multiple directories and rename it
+Copy one file to multiple directories and rename it.

+Support for webpack4 and webpack5.

 ```
 .